kube-burner/kube-burner/docs/cli.md

 ## Check alerts

-This option can be used to evaluate alerts configured in in the given alert profile.
+This option can be used to evaluate alerts configured in the given alert profile.
 Similar to `index` the time range is given by the start and end flags.

 ## Destroy